A Generalised Theory of Proportionality in Collective Decision Making: Extensions of the Model

-Now let us investigate the relation between FJR and stable priceability.
-In the committee setting, stable priceability implies the core \cite{pet-pie-sha-sko:stable-priceability} which is a stronger axiom than FJR.
+Now let us investigate the relation between BFJR and stable priceability.
+In the committee setting, stable priceability implies the core \cite{pet-pie-sha-sko:stable-priceability} which is a stronger axiom than BFJR.
 However, \Cref{thm:stable-priceability-fjr} shows that it is no longer the case in our general model, even if we assume matroid constraints.